Intervox/node-kmeans/README.md

 ```
 ## Intputs
  - 'vectors' is a nXm array (n [lines] : number of points, m [columns] : number of dimensions)
  - options object:
     - k : number of clusters
+    - distance : [optional] distance function

 ## Outputs
 An array of objects (one for each cluster) with the following properties:
  - centroid : array of X elements (X = number of dimensions)
  - cluster : array of X elements containing the vectors of the input data
  - clusterInd : array of X integers which are the indexes of the input data